akka/akka/akka-docs/scala/routing.rst

 The result from running the random router should be different, or at least random, every time you run it.
 Try to run it a couple of times to verify its behavior if you don't trust us.

+SmallestMailboxRouter
+*********************
+A Router that tries to send to the routee with fewest messages in mailbox.
+The selection is done in this order:

+ * pick any idle routee (not processing message) with empty mailbox
+ * pick any routee with empty mailbox
+ * pick routee with fewest pending messages in mailbox
+ * pick any remote routee, remote actors are consider lowest priority, since their mailbox size is unknown

+Code example:

+.. includecode:: code/akka/docs/routing/RouterTypeExample.scala#smallestMailboxRouter

 BroadcastRouter
 ***************